-There are many types of debt, and each works in a slightly different way that equally requires a different level of management from the debtor.
-One thing that remains common across the various categories of debt, however, is the importance of understanding your situation and doing what is required of you to keep your debt under control.
+There are many types of debt, and each works in a slightly different way that equally requires a different level of management.
+One thing that remains common across the various categories, however, is the importance of understanding your situation and doing what is required of you to keep it under control.

 Debt comes in many forms ranging from credit cards and personal loans to mortgages and tax arrears.
-Even despite there being such a variety on offer, debts can generally be split into two categories: secured debt and unsecured debt.
+Even despite there being such a variety on offer, it can generally be split into two categories: secured and unsecured.

 Secured Debts involve taking out credit against an asset.
 One of the most common examples of this is a mortgage taken out against your home.
-A mortgage provider will secure the debt against your property, which could be repossessed to recover the debt if you are unable to make the agreed repayments.
-Debts that fall into this bracket also include things like car loans, and in some cases debts that require a guarantor are even categorised as secured because a lender can seek repayment from another source even without having taken security against your assets.
+A mortgage provider will secure it against your property, which could be repossessed to recover funds if you are unable to make the agreed repayments.
+Debts that fall into this bracket also include things like car loans, and in some cases credit that require a guarantor are even categorised as secured because a lender can seek repayment from another source even without having taken security against your assets.

 Unsecured Debts, in contrast, are not taken out against an asset and generally do not require a guarantor.
 If you are unable to meet your repayment obligations, the creditor cannot repossess your assets but may still pursue other forms of enforcement action.
 Despite their differences, failing to repay both secured and unsecured debts could negatively impact your credit score and cause other difficulties.